questdb/mindsdb-tutorial/README.md

 175 rows in set (0.41 sec)
 ```

-Beyond SELECT statements, for instance when we need to save the result of the above queries into new tables,
+Beyond SELECT statements, for instance when we need to save the results of the above queries into new tables,
 we need to use QuestDB's web console available at [localhost:9000](http://localhost:9000), and then we can
-create table `a_day_sampled_by_1h` like so:
+create table `a_day_sampled_by_1h` like this:

 ```sql
 CREATE TABLE a_day_sampled_by_1h AS (